arudraMS/mslearn-fabric/Instructions/Labs/11- Mirroring & Direct Lake Reporting.md

 		* Azure SQL
 		* Cosmos
 		* Databricks
+   	- Running queries using Notebook in Fabric Lakehouse to extract insight
+	- Running queries using TSQL in Fabric SQL Endpoint to extract insight
-	- Build Semantic Models from Mirrored Databases
+        - Build Semantic Models from Mirrored Databases using Fabric SQL Endpoint
-	- Build Direct Lake Reports using Power BI service
-	- Build Direct Lake Reports using Power BI Desktop
+	- Build Direct Lake Reports using Power BI service & Power BI Desktop
 	- Collaborate on Findings

 ## Summary
-In this lab, you connected to a data warehouse using Fabric Copilot and explored the available datasets.
-You ran queries to extract insights and created visualizations for effective analysis.
+In this lab, you developed mirrored databases, ran queries to extract insights from those databases using Fabric SQL Endpoint as well as notebooks Fabric SQL Endpoint or a Fabric data warehouse or using Fabric Copilot and explored the available datasets.
+You ran queries visualizations for effective analysis.
 Finally, you compiled your findings into reports and collaborated with team members on the results.

 ### You have successfully completed the lab.
 Click on Next >> to procced with next exercise.